Interactive mapClick a route for times, fares & info |

 The Coastal Pacific uses new AK panoramic sightseeing coaches built in KiwiRail's Dunedin workshops in New Zealand in 2011-2012.
 These replace the old rebuilt 1930s & 1940s carriages used until 2012.
 Photos courtesy of James Chuang

-Cafe-bar: In the centre of the train is a counter selling tea, coffee, wine, beer, spirits, snacks & light microwaveable meals at reasonable prices.
-I can recommend a cream tea in the afternoon, and a glass of Sauvignon Blanc!
-You can buy at the counter and take your food & drink back to your seat, but staff also come through the train taking orders for delivery to your seat.
-Bring cash, as cards are sometimes not accepted if the credit card machine is out of cellphone range.
+In the centre of the train is a counter selling tea, coffee, wine, beer, spirits, snacks & light microwaveable meals at reasonable prices.
+I can recommend a cream tea in the afternoon, and a glass of Montana Sauvignon Blanc!
+You take your food & drink back to your seat.
+Bring cash if possible as cards are sometimes not accepted if the credit card machine is out of cellphone range.
 Larger photo.

-Open-air viewing platform: At the Wellington end of the train (rear going north, behind the locomotive going south) is a large open-air viewing platform, ideal for seeing and photographing the scenery, with no glass in between you and it.
+At one end of the train is a large open-air viewing platform, ideal for seeing and photographing the scenery, with no glass in between you and it.
 Children must be accompanied.
-The viewing cars now have additional rails to prevent you leaning out.
+The viewing car now has additional rails to prevent people leaning out.
+A second open-air car is now provided on the TranzAlpine exclusively for Scenic Plus class guests.

 What's the journey like?